trambakbanerjee/trambakbanerjee.github.io/_softwares/packages.md

 author_profile: true
 ---
 <ol>
-   <li><a href="https://CRAN.R-project.org/package=asus" target="_blank">asus</a> - An R package that implements the <a href="https://www.tandfonline.com/doi/abs/10.1080/01621459.2019.1679639" target="_blank">ASUS</a> (Adpative SURE thresholding with Side Information) procedure for estimating a high-dimensional sparse parameter when along with the primary data we can also gather side information from secondary data sources.<br/>
+   <li><a href="https://CRAN.R-project.org/package=asus" target="_blank">asus</a> - An R package that implements the <a href="https://www.tandfonline.com/doi/abs/10.1080/01621459.2019.1679639" target="_blank">ASUS</a> (Adpative SURE thresholding with Side Information) procedure for estimating a high-dimensional sparse parameter when along with the primary data we can also gather side information from secondary data sources.
+Please note that this package is being updated and is not available from CRAN at this moment.<br/>
    </li>
    <li><a href= "https://CRAN.R-project.org/package=fusionclust" target="_blank">fusionclust</a> - An R package for clustering and feature screening in large scale problems.
 In particular, fusionclust provides the <a href= "http://onlinelibrary.wiley.com/doi/10.1111/rssb.12226/abstract" target="_blank">Big Merge Tracker (BMT)</a> and <a href="http://www.sciencedirect.com/science/article/pii/S0047259X17300271" target="_blank">COSCI</a> algorithms for convex clustering and feature screening using an ?1 fusion penalty.<br/>
    </li>